 On a sheet pan, place the flatbreads side by side and brush the tops lightly with oil.
 Bake until lightly toasted, 1 to 2 minutes.
 Remove from the oven.

 Arrange the potatoes in an even layer on the flatbreads.
 Top with the mushroom mixture, dot with the mozzarella, and sprinkle with as many chile flakes as you like.
 Bake until the flatbreads are crisp, the potatoes are lightly browned, and the mozzarella is melted, 8 to 10 minutes.
 When the flatbreads are almost done, prepare the arugula.

 Dress the arugula; finish the pizzas

-In a medium bowl, toss the arugula with 1 teaspoon [2 tsp] oil.
-Season to taste with salt and pepper.
+In a medium bowl, toss together the arugula and 1 to 2 teaspoons oil; season to taste with salt and pepper.
 Transfer the pizzas to a cutting board, top with the arugula, and cut into wedges, if desired.

 Transfer the pizzas to individual plates and serve any remaining arugula on the side.

 - Press the garlic (if you have a press).